TharunAts/Detecting-Pneumonia-disease-by-using-chest-xrays/README.md

 It’s unbelievable how AI is improving the healthcare field, specifically in medical diagnosis.
 AI will improve the way Doctors diagnose and treat diseases.
 It’s not a competition but an opportunity to join forces!

 This time, detecting Pneumonia in Chest X-Ray images, is a great experience.
-I will show you two ways to detect Pneumonia in Chest X-Rays: Using a Convolutional Neural Network with Tensorflow..
+I will  detect Pneumonia in Chest X-Rays: Using a Convolutional Neural Network with Tensorflow.
 # What is Pneumonia?
   According to the American Lung Association, Pneumonia is an infection that inflames your lungs’ air sacs (alveoli).
 The air sacs may fill up with fluid or pus, causing symptoms such as a cough, fever, chills and trouble breathing.
 # Pneumonia Symptoms